Indochine (band): 1980s

 Indochine (French for Indochina) was formed in 1981 by two Frenchmen in their early twenties, Nicola Sirkis and Dominique Nicolas, in Paris.
 They soon added Dimitri Bodiansky, the cousin of one of Nicola's friends.

 They gave their first concert at Le Rose Bonbon, a café in Paris on 29 September 1981.
 This brief performance on stage earned them their first contract with a record company.

 They recorded their first single in November 1981.
 It included two songs, "Dizzidence Politik" and "Françoise", but drew more attention from critics than from the mainstream media and only reached a limited audience.

 Stéphane Sirkis, Nicola's twin brother who had already performed with the band on stage, officially joined the band, and in April 1982 the group recorded their first album, L'Aventurier, which sold more than 250,000 copies.
 The album was well received by the press and by an emerging new wave audience.

-L'aventurier is the song of the summer 1982 in France.
+L'aventurier was the song of the summer 1983 in France.

 In 1983, Indochine released a second album entitled Le Péril Jaune ("Yellow Peril") which sold 225,000 copies.
 Indochine had by this stage become a major act in French music.
 In 1984, the band toured France.
 They were also successful in Scandinavia, most notably in Sweden.
+The Swedish releases of the singles "Kao Bang" (and later "Canary Bay") became hugely successful, spending several weeks on the Swedish top 10 sales chart and on the radio chart Trackslistan.
+Arriving at the venue for a show in Stockholm soon after, the band were met by hundreds of screaming fans described as similar to Beatlemania.

 By 1985, they had achieved a large following, reflected by the success of such songs as "Troisième sexe" ("third sex"), "Canary Bay", and "Trois nuits par semaine".
 Their third album, 3, sold 750,000 copies in Europe.
 Serge Gainsbourg directed the video to "Tes yeux noirs", one of the group's most successful songs.

 Indochine becomes the largest "new wave" band in France.
 The single "L'Aventurier" won the French awards "bus d'acier 1983".

 In 1986, to celebrate the fifth anniversary of the band, Indochine decided to release the recording of the concert given at the Zénith in Paris.

 Their fourth album, 7000 Danses, produced by Joe Glasman, was released in 1987.
 It sold about 320,000 copies making it a successful album though far less so than its predecessor, 3.
 This is partly due to the band's efforts to produce a less mainstream, commercial album.
 7000 Danses was also released amidst a controversy stemming from rock critics claiming that Indochine were a mere copy of British band The Cure.
 In spite of the controversy fans continued to support the group.